Belimumab: History

 Two Phase III clinical studies were conducted, involving a total of 1,684 patients with scores of ≥6 on the SELENA-SLEDAI assessment of lupus activity.
 The primary end point was a reduction of ≥4 on the SELENA-SLEDAI assessment, and several other factors, after 52 weeks.
 Belimumab significantly improved the response rate, reduced disease activity and severe flares, and was well tolerated.
 Among patients treated with belimumab (10mg/kg) in addition to standard therapy, 58% had SELENA-SLEDAI scores reduced by ≥4 points over 52 weeks, compared with 46% of patients treated with placebo.
 However, patients of African-American or African descent did not respond significantly to belimumab.

 These trials did not include patients with the most severe forms of systemic lupus erythematosus, which involve active damage to the kidneys or central nervous system.
 Subjects with active kidney disease were included in Phase II trials.

 Clinical trials found belimumab to be safe in treating systemic lupus erythematosus, but the magnitude of benefit was small, and Phase III trials excluded the most severe cases of systemic lupus erythematosus, involving kidney and brain damage.
 Reviewers at the US Food and Drug Administration (FDA) expressed concern that the drug was only "marginally" effective, and that there were more deaths in the treatment group.
 Defenders said that in addition to its modest efficiency, belimumab allowed patients to significantly reduce their use of corticosteroids.

 Belimumab was not effective in Phase II clinical trials for rheumatoid arthritis.
 It was moderately effective in Phase II trials for Sjögren syndrome.

 In December 2020, belimumab was approved by the FDA as a treatment for lupus nephritis in combination with standard treatment.

 Society and culture

 Legal status

-Under the brand name Benlysta, belimumab received FDA approval for the treatment of systemic lupus erythematosus on 9 March 2011, despite concerns among advisory committee members that the improvement of 4 points on the SELENA-SLEDA scale was marginal, and despite reservations about additional deaths in the treatment group.
+Under the brand name Benlysta, belimumab received FDA approval for the treatment of systemic lupus erythematosus in March 2011, despite concerns among advisory committee members that the improvement of 4 points on the SELENA-SLEDA scale was marginal, and despite reservations about additional deaths in the treatment group.
 It was subsequently approved in Canada and the European Union as well.

 In February 2023, belimumab was given orphan drug designation by the FDA for the potential treatment of systemic sclerosis.